 Hathor

-In the end I managed to achieve all these goals.
-Most importantly while doing so I was able to build a speaker with objectivist tendencies that manages to also impress in terms of sound.
-The transient response from this inefficient bookshelf speaker while managing to keep a certain smoothness needs to be heard.
+The liveliness and resolution from this inefficient bookshelf speaker while managing to keep a certain liquid smoothness needs to be heard.
 It also has a sound projection that is totally unlike anything I have experienced in this size range.

-Not only does the amount and placement of the damping materials matter especially here, the material itself is very important, too.
+The damping material is an integral part of the tuning of the speaker here.
+And not only does the amount and placement of the damping materials matter especially here, the material itself is very important, too.
+Natural sheep's wool in 4 very different forms is used here.

 The finish is white glossy paint on the rear and glossy wood on the front.